 The parallels are obvious, but only viewers with some recollection of history will discern a bit of creative license in the Russian basketball version.
 In 1980, the U.S. men's hockey team competed in an era when professionals were still banned from Olympic participation.
 This particular rule heavily favored the Soviet Union, whose players were not considered professional despite the fact that they were in every realistic sense full-time, paid athletes while nominally in military service or other professions.
-The Soviet team was a magnificent hockey machine, and the American triumph of hustle and grit was about as close to a sports miracle as you can get.16 a huge underdog against a bunch of ugly Americans who will go to any lengths to win.
+The Soviet team was a magnificent hockey machine, and the American triumph of hustle and grit was about as close to a sports miracle as you can get.

+On the other hand, while it is true that the U.S. men's basketball team was favored in the 1972 games, it was not a lead-pipe cinch to win, even though America had never lost in Olympic basketball competition to that point.
+As the rules stipulated, the United States had to a huge underdog against a bunch of ugly Americans who will go to any lengths to win.
 In the end, the Soviets prevailed, assisted by confusion at the scorer's table and by intervention from the head of the Fédération Internationale de Basketball Amateur, who left the stands and overruled game officials to direct the addition of two seconds on the game clock at the very end.
 This resulted in the Soviets having a second and then third attempt at a game-winning bucket.
 A subsequent U.S. appeal was denied 3-2 by a panel of five judges, three of whom were from communist states.
-That said, the final play was remarkable and falls within the domain of amazing athletic finishes.17 In any case, the point is clear for Russians in the current hyperpatriotic atmosphere.
+That said, the final play was remarkable and falls within the domain of amazing athletic finishes.
+In any case, the point is clear for Russians in the current hyperpatriotic atmosphere.
 Furthermore, the movie will no doubt entertain Russian-speaking audiences across much of Eurasia.